miykael/3dprintyourbrain/README.md

 So, now to the final steps.
 If you're lucky enough and you have you have your own access to a 3D printer, than you probably no what to do next.
 Lucky you!

 If you don't have access to a 3D printer, than there are many options on the internet.
 I personally used [www.shapeways.com](www.shapeways.com).
-It's very easy to use, you can choose from many different materials and it gives you also the option to resize your model, as well as correct for falwed surface areas.
+It's very easy to use, you can choose from many different materials and it gives you also the option to resize your model, as well as correct for flawed surface areas.